tRPC

 }

-tRPC requires quite a lot of boilerplate that ogp-starter-kit sets up for you.
+tRPC requires quite a lot of boilerplate that Starter Kit sets up for you.
 Let's go over the files that are generated:

 This is the entry point for your API and exposes the tRPC router.
-Normally, you won't touch this file very much, but if you need to, for example, enable CORS middleware or similar, it's useful to know that the exported createNextApiHandler is a Next.js API handler which takes a request and response object.
-This means that you can wrap the createNextApiHandler in any middleware you want.
-See below for an example snippet of adding CORS.
+Normally, you won't touch this file very much, but if you need to, for example, enable CORS middleware or similar to the Next.js API handler, this is the place to do it.

 This file handles tRPC initialization: